JennyCarroll/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1.
 This project was created and published by me as part of my learnings at Lighthouse Labs.
+Tested with RSpec and Cypress.

 ## Final Product